History of Sage Steele in Timeline

 Sage Steele

-Sage Steele is an American television anchor known for her work at ESPN.
-She was a co-host of the 12 noon (ET) SportsCenter and hosted SportsCenter on the Road from major sporting events.
-Steele also hosted NBA Countdown on ESPN and ABC for four seasons.
-Prior to that, she was a full-time host of SportsCenter for five years, and contributed to other ESPN shows.
+Sage Steele is an American television anchor best known for her work at ESPN.
+She co-hosted the 12 noon (ET) SportsCenter and SportsCenter on the Road, covering events like the Super Bowl and The Masters.
+She also hosted NBA Countdown on ESPN and ABC for four seasons.
+Before that, Steele was a full-time host of SportsCenter for five years and contributed to other ESPN shows like First Take and Mike & Mike in the Morning.
 She hosted SportsCenter's daytime coverage of the NBA Finals in 2012 and 2013, and covered every NBA Finals from 2012 to 2020.

 November 28, 1972: Sage Steele Born

 On November 28, 1972, Sage Marie Steele was born.
-She would later become a television anchor and co-host of SportsCenter on ESPN.
+She later became a television anchor and co-host of SportsCenter on ESPN.

 In 1972, Sage Steele was born into an American Army family residing in the Panama Canal Zone.